...

 Table of Contents

 Tim Woods is an acronym used to describe major types of process waste.
-It’s a fundamental part of the Lean Six Sigma methodology that looks at reducing process waste and enhancing quality.
+Itโ€™s a fundamental part of the Lean Six Sigma methodology and businesses around the world use Tim Woods as an easy framework to identify, understand, and eliminate process waste.ย ย

 Deliver powerful end-to-end projects with edison365